-3 Reasons Usage Based Insurance is Driving Global Telematics Market Growth
+3 Reasons Usage Based Insurance is Driving Billions of Dollars in Global Telematics Market Growth

 It’s not hard to understand and forecast why usage based insurance (UBI) — otherwise known as behaviour-based insurance or pay-as-you-drive (PAYD) — is becoming popular among North American drivers and rest of the world.
 With improved governmental regulations and technology market penetration the industry estimates the automotive telematics market is expected to grow at a CAGR of 23 – 24 % over the next few years.